lukso-network/docs/docs/guides/universal-receiver-delegate/set-default-implementation.md

 ### Step 2.2 - Send the contract deployment transaction

-Send the deployment transaction and in a few seconds you will get a new deployed Unviersal Profile URD.
+Send the deployment transaction to get a newly deployed URD.

 <Tabs>